AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ### Viewing Package Coverage {#package-coverage}

 Packages are defined by their filters.
-If you [upload a package](#uploading-packages-from-your-file-system) to your AEM instance, you can have Package Manager apply those filters to your existing repository content to show what content of the repository is covered by the filter definition of the package.
-This can be useful information before [installing a package.](#installing-packages)
+You can have Package Manager apply filters of a package to your existing repository content to show what content of the repository is covered by the filter definition of the package.

 1. [Access Package Manager.](#accessing)